Nuknov/Nuknov/README.md

 ---

 ## 💡 Tips:
->*“Automate the boring stuff, but keep it ethical.”*
+>*“Automate the boring stuff, but keep it ethical.
+Think outside the box.”*
 >*“Hack smart and remain in the shadows. - **AnonKryptiQuz**”*